FabienFerrero/UCA_Board/README.md

 This PCB was developed to ease connection between an Arduino Mini Pro, and RFM95 LoRa module, AA battery and a printed antenna.

-Codes for the microcontroller can be found on this link in the Arduino section : https://github.com/CongducPham/LowCostLoRaGw
+Codes for the microcontroller for LoRa communications can be found on this link in the Arduino section : https://github.com/CongducPham/LowCostLoRaGw

+I'm also including in this github some codes compatible with LoRaWan.

 # Bill Of Material